cpisciotta/xcbeautify/README.md

 - `--report-path <path>`: set the report output directory.
 - `--junit-report-filename <name>`: set the JUnit XML file name.

+### Behavior notes

+- Input is processed as a stream, line by line.
+- Empty/whitespace-only lines are skipped.
+- Unrecognized lines are omitted by default; use `--preserve-unbeautified` to keep them.

 ### JUnit report output

 Generate a JUnit report: